 • We can make the economy sustainable with lower interest rates.
 That is because future income is discounted at the prevailing interest rate.
 With positive interest rates future revenues have a lower value than present income.
-With negative interest rates, the future has a higher value of the present.
+With negative interest rates, future revenues have a higher value than income in the present.

 • Lower interest rates can reduce income inequality.
 Wealthy people make their money with capital.
 If interest rates go lower, their share of total income will probably drop.

 • Low interest rates require and promote financial discipline because it is attractive to borrow at negative interest rates.
 For example, Germany can borrow at negative interest rates because creditors trust Germany.

 Natural Money consists of two basic elements.
 First, there is a holding tax on currency ranging from 0.5% to 1% per month.
 In order to keep the amount of currency stable, the government spends the taxed currency back into circulation.
 Cash and central bank deposits are currency and subject to this tax.
 Regular bank deposits, bonds, stocks, real estate, and other investments are not currency, hence the tax doesn’t apply on them.
 Second, there is a maximum interest rate of zero on money and debts.
 It can be attractive to lend out money at negative interest rates because the holding tax doesn’t apply on money lent, and that includes bank accounts.